osmosis-labs/osmosis/x/superfluid/README.md

 algorithm used to get its "Osmo equivalent value".

 We represent different types of superfluid assets as different enums.
-Currently, enum `1` represents Gamm shares and enum `2` Concentrated liquidity positions.

-Enum value `0` is used for staking non-osmo tokens.
-These behave differently and their value is calculated based on the twap price of the token.
+Currently, only enum `1` is actually used.
+Enum value `0` is reserved for the Native staking token for if we deprecate the legacy staking workflow to have native staking also go through the superfluid module.
 In the future, more enums will be added.

 If this query errors, that means that a denom is not allowed to be used